krogge-obando/globalfMRI_anx_proj/README.md

 ## 🧭 Software used in this project

-- FSL version
+- FSL version 6.0.5.1

 FSL is a neuroimaging software that was used to derive our network components thorugh its function *melodic* which conducts independent component analysis.
-We also used it to identify significant brain clusters that relate our global components using the function *fslrandoimise*
+We also used it to identify significant brain clusters that relate our global components using the function *fslrandomise*

-- Matlab version
+- Matlab version 2024a

+Matlab was used to derive the fMRI global components, correlates of the global components, and the functional connectivity of networks pre and post global component regression in the code *Obando_NKI_fMRIglobal_anx.m*

-- Rstudio version
+- Rstudio version RStudio/2024.12.0+467

+Rstudio was used to conduct statistical analysis to determine if temporal global components related to anxiety,